PugtgYosuky/Norwegian-CPI-forecast/README.md

 # Prediction of the Consumer Price Index of Norway

-This paper explores the Norwegian Consumer Price Index (CPI) from 1990 until 2022.
+This project explores the Norwegian Consumer Price Index (CPI) from 1990 until 2022
 ## Author

-Joana Simões, Nº 2019217013, <joanasimoes@student.dei.uc.pt>
+Joana Simões, <joanasimoes@student.dei.uc.pt>

 ## Files